dwoor/dwoor/README.md

 - 👀 I’m interested in HTML, CSS, and JavaScript.
 - 🌱 I’m currently learning the above.
 - 💞️ I’m looking to collaborate on interactive websites.
-- 📫 You can reach me on a private message.
+- 📫 You can reach me by private message.

 <!---
 dwoor/dwoor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.